bihealth/NeatMS/docs/advanced-use/training-set-creation.md

 ## Sample selection

 For optimal training, we recommend to use a representative subset of the dataset that your are planning to analyse, or as similar as possible.
-Using the same sample type (plasma, tissue, cells...), same sample preparation (i.e. extraction protocol), same instrumentation (LC column, MS...) for training the neural network as the ones used for the data we whish to analyse will allow us to have a more specific and more accurate model.
+Using the same sample type (plasma, tissue, cells...), same sample preparation (i.e. extraction protocol), same instrumentation (LC column, MS...) will result in a  more specific and more accurate model for the data analysed.

 Ideally, select pooled samples as they should contain a wide variety of peaks, and avoid using blank samples.
-Using a substet of a dataset is prefereable because all peaks need to extracted from the raw data before we can labelled them, and this can take some time (~15 seconds per samples).
+Using only a substet of a dataset is prefereable because all peaks need to extracted from the raw data before we can labelled them, and this can take some time (~15 seconds per samples).
 Using 200 samples would just take longer to load and use unnecessary memory space.
 A selection of 10 to 20 samples is enough.
-Just make sure to to remove all unnecssary columns from the feature table files as well as adjusting the coontent of your raw data folder.
+Just make sure to remove all unnecssary columns from the feature table files as well as adjusting the content of your raw data folder.

 ## Annotation (labelling) tool